 Frequently Asked Questions (FAQ)

-If you don’t have balsamic vinegar, you can substitute it with apple cider vinegar, red wine vinegar, or even a mixture of soy sauce and honey for a different flavor profile.
+You can use apple cider vinegar, red wine vinegar, or mix soy sauce with honey for a different twist .

-Store any leftovers in an airtight container in the refrigerator for up to 3-4 days.
-To reheat, simply warm it in the microwave or on the stovetop.
+Keep in a sealed container in the fridge up to 3-4 days .
+Reheat in the microwave or on the stove .

 Crockpot Brown Sugar Balsamic Glazed Pork Tenderloin